Elektron-blip/discord-components-examples/README.md

 ## Usage

-Each folder on the top-level directory is its own project.
+Each folder on the projects directory is its own project.
 Read their respective READMEs for more information.

 ## Contributing
 If you would like to contribute your own example or would like to make improvements to existing examples, feel free to do so after having a look at [CONTRIBUTING.md](https://github.com/Elektron-blip/discord-components-examples/blob/main/CONTRIBUTING.md)